 Currently, the Morishita lab is focused on understanding the connections between frontal and visual cortices that guide attentional processing.
 Previous work has demonstrated that the Anterior Cingulate Cortex (ACC) in the frontal cortex has “top-down” control of sensory processing in the Visual Cortex (VIS), but how this processing contributes to attention is not well understood.

 The Morishita lab is using a variety of circuit-based techniques to monitor and manipulate neural activity in mice performing freely moving attention behavior tasks.
 Using Teleopto wireless optogenetics, the Morishita lab found that stimulation of top-down projection neurons in the Anterior Cingulate Cortex (ACC) during the five-choice serial reaction time task (sustained attentional task) improved attentional performance.
-They also found that optogenetic inactivation of top-down projection terminals of ACC neurons in the visual cortex (VIS) disrupts attentional behavior in the same five-choice serial reaction time task.
+They also found that optogenetic inactivation of top-down projection terminals of ACC neurons in the visual cortex (VIS) in mice disrupts attentional behavior in the same five-choice serial reaction time task.
 Their data demonstrates that recruitment of long-range prefrontal-sensory projections from the ACC to VIS cortex is essential for successful task performance on attentionally demanding tasks.

 The Watanabe lab at Kyoto University is currently using the Touch Panel operant training system to measure attentional deficits in senescent mice using the five-choice serial reaction time task.
 They hope to better understand how neural circuits controlling attention degrade over time.
-Right now they are only running behavioral tests, but soon they plan to incorporate neurophysiology in freely moving animals.
+Right now they are only running mouse behavioral tests, but soon they plan to incorporate neurophysiology in freely moving mice.
 Stay tuned for research updates from the Watanabe lab.